uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

     - family-focused therapy
     - other types
     - considerations before trying a new approach
-    - questions to consider asking your therapist
+    - questions to ask your therapist
   - `54_psychoeducation`:
     - basic idea
     - when to do it